koyuspace/fossil/README.md

 - per tab history
 - save to disk everything
 - cache
-- runs smoothly on an old Thikpad X31 with a slow HDD a pentium M @ 1.4GHz and 256MB RAM
+- runs smoothly on an old Thikpad X31 with a slow HDD, a pentium M @ 1.4GHz and 256MB RAM
 - works on linux based smartphones
 - trys to be as themeable as possible using GTK themes and icon packs (no guarantees except for obsidian2 and Numix because that's what I use on my development machines)
 - unfinished features and bugs (I try to keep them to a minimum)